-And technically, a person who signs a Guarantee is called a guarantor while a person who signs an Indemnity is called a person giving indemnity.
+A person who executes a Guarantee is called a guarantor while a person who executes an Indemnity is called a person giving indemnity.

-To a layperson, there is no difference between the two.
+On first glance, there appears to be little difference between the two.
 In both cases, the guarantor/person giving indemnity would have to pay if the principal borrower failed to do so.

-However, there are some very important distinctions between the two when it comes to legal effects of the two.
+However, there are some very important distinctions between the two when it comes to their respective legal effects.

 Under a Guarantee, the guarantor’s liabilities are limited to only what the principal borrower is liable to pay.

 Under an Indemnity, the person giving indemnity would be liable to indemnify the lender for all its losses.
-In other words, even if the principal borrower is not liable to pay certain amount, the person giving indemnity would be nevertheless liable.
+In other words, even if the principal borrower is not liable to pay certain amount, the person giving indemnity may nevertheless be liable.

 How do I know What I have Signed?